wenhaosun/wenhaosun.github.io/index.md

 ---

 # Welcome
-My name is Wenhao Sun, and I am a Materials Theory Staff Scientist at Lawrence Berkeley National Labs.
-I am interested in resolving outstanding fundamental scientific problems that impede the computational materials design process.
-My research involves using high-throughput density functional theory, applied thermodynamics, and materials informatics to deepen our fundamental understanding of nucleation and growth, while exploring new chemical spaces for functional technological materials.
+My name is Wenhao Sun, and I am an Assistant Professor of Materials Science and Engineering at the [University of Michigan](http://mse.engin.umich.edu/people/whsun).
+Our group is interested in resolving outstanding fundamental scientific problems that impede the computational materials design process.
+Our research involves using high-throughput density functional theory, applied thermodynamics, and materials informatics to deepen our fundamental understanding of nucleation and growth, while exploring new chemical spaces for functional technological materials.

 ![TheMap](/assets/img/InverseParadigm.png){:data-width="1227" data-height="487"}
 Computational materials design is inverting the traditional paradigm of materials science and engineering.